Skip to main content

 • With autism diagnosis

-Purpose: using a non-invasive neuroimaging technique called fNIRS to understand how 4- to 8-year-old autistic children's brains activity during compute
+Purpose: using a non-invasive neuroimaging technique called fNIRS to understand how 4- to 8-year-old autistic children's brains activity during computer games

 Why participate in research?